-I have three main goals when I teach.
-One is to convey to students why I feel biology (specifically cells, tissues, and biochemistry) is perpetually amazing.
-If students do not make a connection with the course material, they are not going to be motivated to learn (Ambrose et al 2010).
-Another goal is to ensure that students understand the evidence underlying our knowledge claims, which includes a consideration of the limits of science (Brewer and Smith 2011).
-Finally, it is imperative that students are placed in an educational environment in which active learning is possible: I try to structure my courses such that students are encouraged to actively engage in the material such that deeper learning is possible (Weimer 2013a).
+I have three main goals when I teach: 1.
+Convey to students why biology is perpetually amazing.
+If students do not make a connection with the course material, they are not going to be motivated to learn (Ambrose et al, 2010a); 2.
+Ensure that students understand the evidence underlying our knowledge claims, which includes understanding the limits of science (Brewer et al., 2011); 3.
+Provide students with an educational environment in which active learning is possible and students metacognitively engage with their education leading to deeper learning (Ambrose et al, 2010b; Weimer, 2013a)

 Another goal of mine is to enable students to consider the limits of our scientific knowledge.
-This becomes especially significant in Augustana’s 4th year capstone course for Biology majors: History and Theory of Biology.
-By analyzing the theoretical framework and historical contingencies of biological thought, I encourage students to think about testable questions, and the types of approaches that have been successful and unsuccessful in biology.
+This becomes especially significant in Augustana’s fourth year capstone course for Biology majors: History and Theory of Biology.
+By analyzing the theoretical framework and historical contingencies of biological thought, I encourage students to think about testable questions and the types of approaches that have been successful and unsuccessful in biology.

-Another aspect to this is having students investigate our knowledge claims in biology: How do we know what we know?
-What is the experimental and observational evidence for our concepts?
-Although this is something that I touch upon in all of my courses, it becomes a major focus in 4th year courses I teach, in which I make extensive use of recently published experiments during my lectures, giving students the opportunity to interpret data, and explain the rationale of experimental design.
-I also use data analysis & experimental design problems in AUBIO 230 - Molecular Cell Biology, teaching students that scientific knowledge is built upon evidence, and how we interpret our experiments.
+Relatedly, I have students consider our knowledge claims in biology.
+This is something touched upon in all of my courses, but it becomes a major focus in my fourth year courses in which recently published experiments are used during lectures giving students the opportunity to interpret data and explain the rationale of experimental design.
+I also use data analysis and experimental design problems in AUBIO 230 - Molecular Cell Biology, teaching students that scientific knowledge is built upon evidence and how we interpret our experiments.

 There are many biology educators today who advocate a conceptual approach over rote memorization.
-I support this conceptual approach as indicated above, but not at the expense of students not learning biological vocabulary, which does require memorization.
-Although it is possible for students to research how biological systems work, if they do not have the vocabulary, they will not have the search terms required to carry out the research.
-I believe the biological details are analogous to the vocabulary necessary to mastering any foreign language.
-One cannot simply gloss over learning/memorizing the words in a second language.
+I support this conceptual approach but not at the expense of biological vocabulary without which they will not have the search terms required to carry out their research.
+I believe biological details are analogous to the vocabulary necessary to mastering any foreign language.
+One cannot gloss over memorizing the words in a second language.
 However, learning new words is insufficient to learning the language.
-Grammar and speaking/practicing the language is necessary to become proficient.
-Similarly in biology, the vocabulary must be mastered, but it must be placed within its proper context, and then used to to carry out biological investigations.
+Grammar mastery and practicing speaking are necessary to become proficient.
+Similarly in biology, the vocabulary must be mastered, but it must be placed within its proper context and used to carry out biological investigations.
 Terms, concepts, and practice must all go hand-in-hand to becoming a biologist.

 One of the challenges that modern biology must face is determining the appropriate amount of detail at different educational levels.
 There are simply too many for students to learn all at once.
-One of the guiding principles I use when I teach is to ask myself before class, why do students at this level of education need to know what I am about to teach them (Weimer 2013b)?
+One of the guiding principles I use when I teach is to ask myself before class, why do students at this level of education need to know what I am about to teach them (Weimer, 2013b)?
 If I cannot answer that question to my own satisfaction, then I need to adjust my lesson plan.
-I believe that biology will continue to struggle with the appropriate level of detail, due to biology being the science of historical contingency.

-I have become distressed, over the last couple of years, that students seem to be taking an instrumental approach to their education, thinking of their courses as simply boxes to be checked off in the requirements of their degree program.
+I have become distressed, over the last couple of years that students seem to be taking an instrumental approach to their education, thinking of their courses as simply boxes to be checked off in the requirements of their degree program.
 This is made manifest for me, when students entering a senior course express surprise that I expect them to remember what they learned in a prerequisite course.
-The result is that students struggle to come up to the level of the prerequisite knowledge necessary to continue their learning journey.
-Part of the problem, I suspect, is that students are too focused on learning what is needed for the exam, as opposed to focusing on what will prepare them for their future courses and careers: they view their courses simply as hoops to be jumped, which encourages cramming and superficial learning.
-To encourage active, engaged, and deeper learning, I have recently been experimenting with Team-Based Learning, which requires students to prepare for class prior to the topic being covered in class.
+The result is that students struggle to attain the level of prerequisite knowledge necessary to continue their learning journey.
+Part of the problem, I suspect, is that students are too focused on learning what is needed for the exam rather than considering what will prepare them for their future courses and careers: they view their courses simply as hoops to be jumped resulting in cramming and superficial learning.
+To encourage active, engaged, and deeper learning, I have recently experimented with Team-Based Learning that requires students to prepare for class prior to the topic being covered in class.
 Thus far, I have found that this creates time, during class, for students to communicate, practice, and apply their learning through peer discussion.
-Many in the educational literature term this flipping the classroom: rather than lecturing on text-book material and assigning practice problems for homework, the lecture material in the textbook is assigned for homework, and the practice problems are done in class within stable teams.
-I have been impressed by students' ability to take responsibility for their own learning, and also by their ability to communicate and apply their learning to experimental problems of data analysis and experimental design (Haave 2014).
+Many educators term this flipping the classroom: rather than lecturing on text-book material and assigning practice problems for homework, the lecture material in the textbook is assigned for homework, and the practice problems are collaboratively done in class.
+I have been impressed by students' ability to take responsibility for their own learning, and also by their ability to communicate and apply their learning to experimental problems of data analysis and experimental design (Haave, 2014b).
 I am hopeful that this will produce students better prepared for subsequent coursework and future careers.